hmlON/kholinlabs/about.md

 ---
-layout: page
+layout: about
-title: About
+title: About me
 permalink: /about/
 ---

-A blog about scientific web development.
-Here you'll find all kinds of things related to Web Development and Data Science.